The best wine delivery services

-As coronavirus continues to spread across the US, Americans have made moves to stockpile wine and liquor as they hunker down in their homes.
-Sales of wine and other alcoholic beverages have reportedly skyrocketed, which isn't much of a surprise considering the current state of things.
-But making frequent trips to the store is not recommended, so we've uncorked the best wine delivery services for your safety and convenience.
-You can make one-time online wine orders or subscribe to a host of recurring wine delivery services, which will drop bottles off directly at your door -- without having to sacrifice any of your social distancing practices.
+As more and more people have hunkered down in their homes due to the spread of coronavirus, people have made moves to stockpile wine and liquor.
+Sales of wine and other alcoholic beverages have skyrocketed, according to research firm Nielsen.
+But since making frequent trips to the store is not recommended, many Americans are turning to wine delivery services.
+We've uncorked the best wine delivery services for your safety and convenience.
+You can subscribe to a host of recurring wine delivery services or make one-time online wine orders, with bottles dropped off directly at your door -- without having to sacrifice any of your social distancing practices.

 With so many online wine clubs and wine delivery services all scrabbling for a piece of your monthly budget, you may be wondering which is the best wine of the month club or wine delivery service to try.
 There is likely to be no single right answer, but there are differences worth investigating to help you pick the best subscription to suit your specific tastes and needs.